LEBENSOHL CONVENTION

 transfer to 3

-the responder hand can be:
+the responder hand can be: 63

-b) responder, after had bid 2NT, bid another suit
+b) bid another suit

 at 3-level, which has a lower rank than opponent's suit, to show a sign-off at